noah111121/Nuker-Bot/README.md

 # Nuker Bot
-## Latest stable version: v1.1
+## Latest stable version: v1.2
 Executables will no longer be available in the repository, you can find them in the [releases page](https://github.com/KingWaffleIII/Nuker-Bot/releases).

-### DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY FOR ANY GREIF CAUSED BY USING THIS BOT.
+### DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY FOR ANY GRIEF CAUSED BY USING THIS BOT.
 **YOU are responsible if you use this bot to nuke a Discord server.**
 **And no, you are not able to be banned by Discord if you do this since it is the admin who invited the bot who will have willingly added it.**
 **Please only use this on your friends' servers or a testing server and on someone who can take a joke.**